 The opera "Påske", based on Strindberg’s play “Easter”, with libretto by Aksel-Otto Bull, premiered at Opera Sør, Kristiansand, in April 2014.

 On October 1., 2016, the musical version of "Around the world in 80 days" (Libretto: Wiik) was premiered at Landestheater Linz, Austria.
+This production received 11 nominations at Deutche Musical Theater Preis, and won 6 awards, including Best Musical in 2017.
 On February 24., 2017 Kverndokk's new opera "Upon This Handful of Earth" (Libretto: Kverndokk and Bull) was premiered by New York Opera Society at The Church of St. Ignatius Loyola, New York City.
+His children's opera "Purriot og den forsvunne bronsehesten" will receive its world premiere May 12. at The Norwegian National Opera.

 Kverndokk has also written the music for the Danish film, “Chinaman”, produced by Fine & Mellow in 2005.
 He is now studying film music at The Lillehammer University College.